The Best Support and Resistance Levels Part 1

 Today I am going to give a lesson on how to find some of the best support and resistance levels in the market.
 If I had to say – I think there are three types which are the best support and resistance levels you could find.
 But it would take a long time to go into each type, what are the characteristics of each, what they mean from an order flow perspective, and how to trade each type.

 So I am going to cover in today’s lesson, what are some of the most critical variables to look for when evaluating support and resistance levels.
-If you can learn to spot these levels, read the price action and key variables for each level, you will greatly enhance your trading, by finding better entries, knowing how the market is likely to react off a level, and how to increase the probability of your trades.
+If you can learn to spot these levels, read the price action and key variables before the market reaches these levels, you will greatly enhance your trading, by finding better entries, knowing how the market is likely to react off a level, and how to increase the probability of your trades.

 By first learning to read these key variables which I will list below, they will provide you with a lot of information in terms of;